crcass/unit-6-hw/README.md

 The user can select any of the pre-made buttons to load gifs, posters, and a bio for each character.
 The user may user the text field to enter their own character.
 If the character adds their own, a new button will appear that functions just like the pre-made buttons.

+The gifs start off as still images.
+If the user clicks on a gif, it will start to play.
+Clicking on a gif that is playing will stop it from playing.

 When the gifs populate, a new button will appear at the bottom of the gif list that will load 10 more gifs without reloading the page or clearing the gifs that have already populated.

 ###Known Issues